ioangheraszim/Nailz/README.md

 Users should be able to:

-- View the optimal layout for the app depending on their device's screen size
+- View the optimal layout for the app depending on their device's screen size ✔️
-- See hover states for all interactive elements on the page
+- See hover states for all interactive elements on the page ✔️
-- Be able to navigate to different pages
+- Be able to navigate to different pages ✔️
-- Be able to pass product data to description data page
+- Be able to pass product data to description data page ✔️
-- Be able to pass product data into cart by pressing on the add to cart button
+- Be able to pass product data into cart by pressing on the add to cart button ✔️
-- Be able to render the product data in the cart page
+- Be able to render the product data in the cart page ✔️
-- Add items to the Cart
+- Add items to the Cart ✔️
-- Remove items from the Cart
+- Remove items from the Cart ✔️
+- Render the total items in cart on the Cart bag ✔️
+- Style no items in cart ✔️
+- Add a back to shopping button in cart to go back to products page or home screen ✔️
+- Add some courses in the productsdata file and render them on the courses page ✔️

+## Things remained to do
+- Add a filter to help filter the products and also filter the course types (online/offline) ❌
+- Search function to help search for products from productsdata file ❌
+- Add a check out button to simulate finished transaction ❌

 ### Screenshot

 - Desktop Screenshots